CarlosMerino0x01/Information-Gathering/REAME.md

 https://github.com/bugcrowd/hunt ----- HUNT is a proxy extension to:
 Identify common parameters vulnerable to certain vulnerability classes (HUNT Scanner, availible for Burp Suite PRO and ZAProxy).Organize testing methodologies (currently avalible only inside of Burp Suite).

+https://github.com/silascutler/malpipe ----- MalPipe is a modular malware (and indicator) collection and processing framework.
+It is designed to pull malware, domains, URLs and IP addresses from multiple feeds, enrich the collected data and export the results.